ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-button-hld.md

 ### Background

 The primary ask has been from the Systems app to have an icon button that copies some long key related to a pending system.
-Another potential use case is the ability to mark a row as a "favorite", but it is not clear if we should have a separate toggle-button column type for those sorts of stateful use cases.
+Another potential use case is the ability to mark a row as a "favorite", but the team consensus is that we should have a separate column type for those sorts of stateful use cases.

 -   [Table button column (AzDO Feature)](https://ni.visualstudio.com/DevCentral/_workitems/edit/2530349)
 -   [nimble-button table column (Nimble issue)](https://github.com/ni/nimble/issues/1582)

 ### Features

--   Text and/or icon(s) in button
+-   Text and/or icon in button
--   Option to hide buttons except when hovered or row/cell is focused (similar to action menu)
 -   Keyboard focusable
 -   Fixed-width

 ### Non-goals

 -   Different button configuration per row (i.e. different labels/icons or actions)
-    -   State-based configuration (e.g. to emulate toggle button) _[QUESTION: Should we support this?
-We could probably do so by reusing `nimble-mapping-icon` and `nimble-mapping-text`.
-If we support this, then buttons will no longer be uniform, so we should also support sorting, grouping, and resizing.
-And by depending on a record value, we would also need to reconsider placeholders.]_
+    -   We could probably do so by reusing `nimble-mapping-icon` and `nimble-mapping-text`.
+Buttons would not be uniform, so we would also support sorting, grouping, and resizing.
+And by depending on a record value, we would also need to consider placeholders.
+-   Option to hide buttons except when hovered or row/cell is focused (similar to action menu)
 -   Configurable `appearance` or `appearance-variant` attributes (ghost appearance only)
 -   Disabled button state
 -   Sorting/grouping of column